Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Rotational flexibility

 \subsection{When, how and why does a certain polyhedron twist?}

 The first part of this section is devoted to the Schönhardt polyhedron.
 In particular, we would like to understand which properties discern it from other, infinitesimally rigid, polyhedra.
-Considering that its untwisted state is perfectly convex, one could also wonder why it doesn't do mischief to Cauchy's rigidity theorem.
-Let us therefore start by recalling \\ \\ $\textbf{Cauchy's rigidity theorem}$: If two convex polyhedra in $\mathbb{R}^3$ have pairwise congruent faces, then the two polyhedra must themselves be congruent. \\\\ What is meant by requiring \textbf{congruence} is that the two faces (or sets of points in general) can be transformed into each other by means of isometries, i.e. rigid motions in $\mathbb{R}^3$ which are combinations of translations, rotations and reflections, with no changes in size allowed.
+Let us therefore start by recalling \\ \\ $\textbf{Cauchy's rigidity theorem}$: If two convex polyhedra in $\mathbb{R}^3$ have pairwise congruent faces, then the two polyhedra must themselves be congruent. \\\\ What is meant by requiring \textbf{congruence} is that the two faces (or sets of points in general) can be transformed into each other by means of isometries, that is, rigid motions in $\mathbb{R}^3$ which are combinations of translations, rotations and reflections, with no changes in size allowed.
 Even though the untwisted and twisted states of the Schönhardt polyhedron have the same polyhedral net, they form a pair of incongruent octahedra.
-Yes, two corresponding faces are congruent to each other and two corresponding edges have the same convexity character (one cancave edge in each side), however, the twisted Schönhardt polyhedron does not constitute a convex polyhedron and hence Cauchy's theorem is not applicable to begin with. \\ Now, if one were to build it out of a suitable material (for instance, using cardboard and a little tape) and play around with it for a while, one would make the following \textbf{experimental observation} ($\textbf{EO}$): \\ \\ $\textbf{EO1}$: There is no flex of the Schönhardt polyhedron that does not involve a twist. \\ \\ Even though this seems to be a trivial statement, it is far from being a superfluous one. \\
+Yes, two corresponding faces are congruent to each other and two corresponding edges have the same convexity character (one concave edge in each side), however, the twisted and untwisted states of the Schönhardt polyhedron do not constitute convex polyhedra and hence Cauchy's theorem is not applicable to begin with.

+As is shown in Figure \ref{model}, the untwisted Schönhardt polyhedron is not an upright triangular prism, but a so-called concave, triangular gyroprism.
+Let us also remark that the two states of the Schönhardt polyhedron can not be continuously deformed into each other.
+This means in particular that if the model depicted in Figure \ref{model} was made of a perfectly stiff material, one wouldn't be able to twist it from one state to the other without disassembling and rebuilding it.
+Now, if one were to play around with it for a while, one would make the following \textbf{experimental observation} ($\textbf{EO}$): \\ \\ $\textbf{EO1}$: There is no flex of the Schönhardt polyhedron that does not involve a twist. \\ \\ Even though this seems to be a trivial statement, it is far from being a superfluous one. \\